-Potty training is daunting!
+Potty training can be daunting!
 Some kids show you they are ready and others don’t but are still capable.
 When’s the best time to potty train?
 Where do you start?
-We will take you step by step on what to do and what to expect!
+We will take you step by step on what to do and what to expect.
+Read below.

-When do I know my child is ready?
+When do I know my child is ready to do potty training?

 Some children may show signs earlier such as: